This post may contain affiliate links which won’t change your price but will share some commission.

 How to make Polish Pierogi Ruskie

 But I digress, Pierogi are a different story.
 I always know where they start, and where they end.
-They start with potatoes, cheeses, onions, spices and with the flour for the dough.
-I roll it, cut it into little round cutouts, insert a little ball of potatoes/cheese mixture, seal it and there you go.
+They start with potatoes, cheese, onions, spices, and with flour for the dough.
+I roll it, cut it into little round cutouts, insert a little ball of potatoes/cheese mixture, seal it, and there you go.

-But let’s take it one step at the time (for exact measurements, instructions and nutritional information scroll down to a printable recipe):
+But let’s take it one step at a time (for exact measurements, instructions and nutritional information scroll down to a printable recipe):

 Prepare the pierogi ruskie filling:

 Step 1; Boil your starchy potatoes (medium yellow potatoes or russet potatoes) with salted water; drain, and mash either using a potato ricer or potato masher;